 Planning has begun for the upcoming 2024 field campaign.
-A series of planning workshops was initiated, with the first workshop held November 7th - 8th 2023.
-The goal of this workshop series is (1) to align all members (community, industry, government, science advisors, WBEA staff) on the FHM objectives and history, and (2) review and decide on any outstanding recommendations from the 2018 report and determine the path forward.
-At the time of writing this report, the second workshop was planned for January 30th and 31st 2024, with an optional site tour also being offered to all members on January 29th, 2024.
-The second workshop will focus on answering questions that were posed at the first workshop, reviewing the TPP Recommendations from the 2018 field season,
+A series of planning workshops was initiated, with the goal to (1) align all members (community, industry, government, science advisors, WBEA staff) on the FHM objectives and history, and (2) review and decide on any outstanding recommendations from the 2018 report and determine the path forward.
+The first workshop was held November 7th and 8th 2023 where the history and results of the project to date were reviewed.
+The second workshop was held January 30th and 31st 2024 and topics included review of the previous workshop, a review of the TPP recommendations and the beginning of determining priority indicators for upcoming monitoring programs.

-A review of the TEEM procedures manual started this quarter.
-Communications with new science advisors for the soil and vegetation portions of the Forest Health program have started; contracts be put in place for early 2024.
+A review of the TEEM procedures manual continued this quarter.
+Communications with science advisors for the soil and vegetation portions of the Forest Health program continued and contracts were developed.
+The new science advisors have been tasked with reviewing the procedures to ensure they meet current standards and to answer TPP recommendation questions.